NCPI FHIR Implementation Guide v2

 Family Study

-Family Study describes a group of Participants that are related.
+NCPI Study Family describes a group of Participants that are related.
 This is not an expression of all individuals in a “family”, but a tool to identify “family members of interest” that were studied.
 For example, a family trio in a rare disease study does not exclude the existence of other siblings.
 Family Studies do not require much detail, but there are often attributes of those families that may be of use to researchers.

 Family Relationship